For Patients & Caregivers

-Increased intake of B12, folate and B6 may lower the risks for breast (20) (21) (22) and cervical (23) cancers, but not lung cancer (24).
+Increased intake of B12, folate and B6 may lower the risk of breast (20) (21) (22) and cervical (23) cancers, but not lung cancer (24).
 In fact, long-term use of vitamin B12 supplement is associated with increased risk of lung cancer, especially in male smokers (53).
 Another large study did not find an effect with this combination on overall risk of invasive cancer or breast cancer (25).
-However, data from a Norwegian study suggest higher cancer incidence and mortality in patients with ischemic heart disease following B12 and folic acid supplementation (26), although these effects appeared to be mediated by folic acid.
+However, data from a Norwegian study suggest higher cancer incidence and mortality in patients with ischemic heart disease following B12 and folic acid supplementation (26), although these effects appear to be mediated by folic acid.
 The combination may also increase the risk of colorectal cancer (54).
-Dietary intake of folate and B12 during pregnancy is associated with a lower risk for acute lymphoblastic leukemia in children (49).
+But supplementation may help reduce pain and improve quality of life in patients with musculoskeletal symptoms associated with aromatase inhibitor use (62).
+Dietary intake of folate and B12 during pregnancy has been associated with a lower risk for acute lymphoblastic leukemia in children (49).
 Further studies are needed to confirm these findings.

-Vitamin B12 is involved in the transfer of methyl groups and methylation reactions essential for the synthesis of phospholipids and neurotransmitters in the central nervous system.
-B12 is also required for synthesis of nucleic acid, notably DNA, the metabolism of fatty acids and amino acids in the mitochondria, and in delivering SAMe, the universal methyl donor (16) (30).
-In humans, two enzymatic reactions dependent on B12 are produced and activated in two separate cellular compartments: methylcobalamin in the cytosol and adenosylcobalamin in the mitochondria (1).
-As a coenzyme in methyl transfer reactions, it converts homocysteine to methionine, and it also participates in L-methylmalonyl-coenzyme A (CoA) conversion to succinyl-CoA (8).
+Vitamin B12 is involved in the transfer of methyl groups, and in methylation reactions essential for the synthesis of phospholipids and neurotransmitters in the central nervous system.
+It is also required for synthesis of nucleic acid, notably DNA, the metabolism of fatty acids and amino acids in the mitochondria, and in delivering SAMe, the universal methyl donor (16) (30).
+In humans, two enzymatic reactions dependent on B12 are produced and activated in separate cellular compartments: methylcobalamin in the cytosol and adenosylcobalamin in the mitochondria (1).
+As a coenzyme in methyl transfer reactions, B12 converts homocysteine to methionine, and participates in L-methylmalonyl-coenzyme A (CoA) conversion to succinyl-CoA (8).
 In the first enzyme reaction, methylcobalamin is used to recycle the folate cofactor 5-methyltetrahydrofolate to tetrahydrofolate thereby allowing the folate cofactor to participate in a cycle involving the biosynthesis of purines and pyrimidines.
 During this reaction, homocysteine is converted to methionine yielding the methyl groups required for methylation that is essential in biosynthesis (31).

 When used with pemetrexed, B12/folic acid therapy further increases sub-G1 populations in human adenocarcinoma and large-cell carcinoma cell lines, independent of p53 status (28).